TarheelGrad1998/gallery-card/README.md

 To display files from a folder, this card requires [the files component](https://github.com/TarheelGrad1998/files) to be installed/configured.

-Now available in HACS, but the below are for installing manually.
+Now available in HACS, but follow the below to install manually.
 For more details, see [Thomas Loven's Install Guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins)

 1. Place the `gallary-card.js` file under your `/config/www/` folder of Home Assistant (suggest - create a subdirectory for `cards`)
 2. Add the card within the resources section (Config -> Lovelace Dashboards -> Resources)